ssimunic/jsonscraper/README.md

 ## Instructions

-Run `$ jsonscraper configPath.`.
+`$ jsonscraper configPath`

 Output will be saved in file path that is provided in configuration.

-You can also run it with multiple configs at once: `$ jsonscraper configPath1 configPath2 configPath3 ...`
+You can also run it with multiple configs at once:
+`$ jsonscraper configPath1 configPath2 configPath3 ...`

 ## Config documentation
 Configuration is an object which consists of `urls`, `targets` and `output`.